-The only benefit to be derived from flattery is, that by hearing what we are not, we may be instructed in what we ought to be.
+The coin that is most current among mankind is flattery; the only benefit of which is, that by hearing what we are not, we may be instructed what we ought to be.

-A wise man will desire no more, than that he may get justly, use soberly, distribute cheerfully, and live upon contentedly.
+A wise man will desire no more than what he may get justly, use soberly, distribute cheerfully, and live upon contentedly.

-A contented mind, and a good conscience, will make

-a man happy in all conditions.
+A contented mind, and a good conscience, will make a man happy in all conditions.

-Ingratitude is a crime so shameful, that no man was ever found, who would acknowledge himself guilty of it.
+Ingratitude is a crime so shameful, that no man was ever found who would acknowledge himself guilty of it.